 - It is vital to learn more about access controls for files that will be attached or embedded in your quiz to ensure students don’t get access to these parts of the exam too soon or too late.

-- Familiarize yourself with the Student Guide to Canvas Quizzes for Exams to learn about what their experience will be like.
+- Familiarize yourself with the Student Guide to Canvas Quizzes for Exams to learn about their experience.
+Distribute the guide ahead of time.

 Setting up your exam in Quizzes